-A dilapidation report assesses a building’s initial condition prior to the commencement of neighboring property’s construction in order to protect the owners.
+A dilapidation report assesses a building’s initial condition prior to the commencement of neighbouring property’s construction in order to protect the owners.

 When construction work is performed, it’s an unfortunate reality that the surrounding buildings may get damaged in the process.
 In most cases, diligent and careful construction work can prevent this type of damage, there are times when it happens regardless.
 This is why it’s imperative for property owners and builders to protect themselves before any construction work begins by assessing the structural integrity and overall condition of any adjoining property.
 Amongst structural engineers in Melbourne, it isn’t unheard of for a perfectly maintained building to show signs of damage following construction work done on an adjoining building.
 The best way to ensure that everyone in this situation is protected is to have a thorough dilapidation report conducted prior to the construction.